PoonLab/courses/PATH9577Q/Readings/Pipelining.md

 655 TabularData2.md
 543 TabularData.md
 ```
+Actually, we can get the same output if we run `wc -l *.md`, but many programs will not interpret UNIX wildcards this way.

 We can use this bash command to perform some simple batch processing, where we're calling some python script `foo.py` on each file in the list.
 However, this requires that we have written a script that will take input from the command line.
 So far, we've been simply hard-coding the input file into a script, like this:
 ```python